wordofwarning/wordofwarning.org/current/2017-worksahead/kunda/index.md

 #### In Brief
 Science, sensuality, spirituality, selves.
 How our bodies mirror the universe through a constellation of particles shimmering within.

+Now that it's over, read a review by <a href="http://afronalysis.wordpress.com/2017/05/14/review-superposition-stun" target="_blank">Afronalysis</a>.

 #### Venues + Booking Details for Works Ahead at STUN Studio
 Dates: Thursday 11 + Friday 12 May 2017, 7.30pm
 <a href="" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA